Gryllus veletis

-Gryllus veletis, commonly known as the spring field cricket, is abundant throughout eastern North America.
-G. veletis is a solitary, aggressive, omnivorous, burrow-inhabiting species of cricket.
-This species is commonly confused with Gryllus pennsylvanicus (fall field cricket), as they inhabit the same geographical area.
-However, the two species are easily distinguished through examination of life history, ovipositor and behavioural differences.
+Gryllus veletis is commonly known as the spring field cricket.
+This solitary, aggressive, omnivorous, burrow-inhabiting species is the most widespread field cricket in North America.
+It is commonly confused with Gryllus pennsylvanicus (the fall field cricket), over much of the continent, but can be distinguished through examination of life history, ovipositor and behavioural differences.
 Predators of G. veletis include American toads, wild turkeys, red-tailed hawks, wolf spiders and red-backed salamanders.

+Taxonomy and nomenclature

+This species was first described as Acheta veletis by Alexander and Bigelow with Piatt County, Illinois listed as the type locality.
+Gryllus is Greek and Latin for cricket, while veletis comes from the Latin word veles, velitis [sic], meaning light-armed footsoldier, skirmisher, or guerrilla forces, in reference to its aggressive behaviour as compared with G. pennsylvanicus.
+Alexander later stated that the spelling was modified to veletis to match the middle e in Acheta.

+When first described, G. veletis was thought to be derived from G. pennsylvanicus via allochronic speciation.
+Subsequent genetic studies have instead found G. veletis to group with G. planeta, a restricted-range species found in Texas, albeit with weak support.
+G. pennsylvanicus, by contrast, is in a clade with G. firmus, the sand field cricket.

 Identification

-Adult body length measures approximately 22.0 mm (0.87 inches).
+Adult body length measures approximately 22.0 mm (0.87 inches)., though this is variable, with specimens from west Texas twice the length of those from North Dakota.
 Males of this species are black with dark brown or black appendages.
 Females are similar in colour and have a dark brown ovipositor, measuring approximately 14 mm (0.55 inches).
 Female colouration differs from males as they have lighter, more reddish legs.

 All species of field crickets generally look similar, with minor distinctions in morphological characteristics (i.e. coloration, ovipositor length, etc.) aiding in species identification.
-However, the male cricket's song play an important role in species identification.
-For an individual cricket, the species specific song helps distinguish mates and conspecifics from other species of crickets that might reside in the area.
+The male's song also plays an important role, helping distinguish mates and conspecifics from other species of crickets in the area.
+Where found with G. pennsylvanicus, the song of G. veletis can sometimes be distinguished by a faster pulse rate, caused by a smaller number of teeth in the stridulatory file.
 A recording of the spring field cricket's song can be heard here.

 Natural history

 Distribution

-Gryllus veletis is abundant throughout eastern North America.
-It ranges from southern Canada to northern Georgia, and as far west as Washington and Oregon G. veletis occurs in the same areas as G. pennsylvanicus but the spring field cricket does not reach as far north as Nova Scotia, Canada.
-G. veletis can be found in disturbed habitats such as old fields, and weedy roadsides.
+Gryllus veletis is abundant in much of North America, and was found in a recent study to be the most geographically widespread of its genus on the continent.
+Within the United States, Weissman and Gray found it absent only from the southeastern states.
+West of the Cascade Range and the Sierra Nevada, it is replaced by G. veletisoides, which is however not a sister species.
+Alexander and Bigelow report it from southern Canada to northern Georgia, but Walker does not have records from the southeast United States.
+G. veletis occurs in the same areas as G. pennsylvanicus, but the spring field cricket does not reach as far north as Nova Scotia, Canada.
+G. veletis can be found in disturbed habitats such as old fields and weedy roadsides.